Eyevinn/html-player/README.md

 Eyevinn HTML Player is a simplistic video player for playback of ABR streams.
 It is free-to-use and currently supports the ABR streaming formats Apple HLS and MPEG-DASH.

+Demo implementation available here: https://player.eyevinn.technology/v0.1.2/demo/index.html

 The player is built on Hls.js and Shaka Player

 ## Usage